pedrogutierresbr/fe-jogo-da-velha/README.md

 ##   About the project

-Tic-Tac-Toe game project made applying the contents learned in the programmerBR course.
+Tic-Tac-Toe game project made applying the contents learned in the programadorBR course.
 Adding score table, reset command and tie detector features as an improvement.

 To see the **web version**, click here: [https://jogodavelhapersonalizado.netlify.app/](https://churrascometrolegal.netlify.app/)